Fastest journey9hr 3m

 Take the Eurostar to Paris and transfer to a TGV to Munich, or board the Eurostar to Brussels and travel to Munich on InterCity Express trains via Frankfurt.

-It is an easy journey by train from London to Munich.
 Tickets to Munich can be purchased here on Loco2 via either Brussels or Paris.
 It is the Paris option which we describe below.

 Your journey starts with a high-speed run on Eurostar from London to Paris.
 In the French capital, you change stations from the Gare du Nord to the Gare de l’Est. That’s just a short walk.
 At Paris Est, you join a French TGV train for the onward journey across eastern France and southern Germany to Munich.